llmcloud24/de.KCD-Summer-School-2024/Day_4/04-Authentication/README.md

 We have an example set up that you can visit here: https://foooauth.llmcloud24.bihealth.org/

-Pay attention to the screenshots and steps below!
+# Pay attention to the screenshots and steps below!!
+Do not mess this up!!

+# Step 1
 ![OAuth2 Proxy](../images/04-auth-1.png)

+# Step 2
 ![Login using GitHub](../images/04-auth-2.png)

+# Step 3 and 4: Two things happening here!!
+GRANT and only then AUTHORIZE!!
 >[!IMPORTANT]
 >Pay attention to grant access to the llmcloud24 organization before clicking the green Authorize button!
 ![Grant access to llmcloud24 organization and authorize your GitHub user](../images/04-auth-3b.png)